-- 18225.4 Independent Expenditures; When Aggregated. - 18225.7 Made at the Behest of. - 18412 Identifying Funding Sources for Contributions and Independent Expenditures Made by Certain Tax Exempt Organizations. - 18413 Reporting Independent Expenditures by Eligible 501(c) (3)/501(c)(4) Organizations. - 18420 Reporting of Campaign Contributions and Expenditures of by State or Local Government Agencies. - 18420.1 Payments by State or Local Agencies for a Campaign Related Communication. - 18422 Nonprofit and Multipurpose Organization Political Activity Transparency. - 18531.7 Payments for Communications-Section 85312. - 18531.10 Communications Identifying State Candidates. - 18550.1 Independent and Coordinated Expenditures.
+18215 18215.2 Contribution.
+Uncompensated Internet Activity by Individuals that is not a Contribution or Expenditure.
+18225.4 Independent Expenditures; When Aggregated.
+18225.7 Made at the Behest of.
+18412 Identifying Funding Sources for Contributions and Independent Expenditures Made by Certain Tax Exemptorganizations.
+18413 Reporting Independent Expenditures by Eligible 501(c) (3)/501(c)(4) Organizations.
+18420 Reporting of Campaign Contributions and Expenditures by State or Local Government Agencies.
+18420.1 Payments by State or Local Agencies for a Campaign Related Communication.
+18422 Nonprofit and Multipurpose Organization Political Activity Transparency.
+18531.7 Payments for Communications-Section 85312.
+18531.10 Communications Identifying State Candidates.
+18550.1 Independent and Coordinated Expenditures.